keleshev/keleshev.com/pretty-printing-in-ocaml-a-format-primer.md

 Next function that we will "import" from the Format module is `pp_print_list`.
 It takes a list of items to print, a pretty-printer for each item `pp_item`, and a separator `pp_sep`.

-However, `pp_sep` needs to be a full-blown pretty-printer itself, which will be slightly too verbose for our needs, so we make a quick wrapper that allows to pass just a formatting string.
+However, `pp_sep` needs to be a full-blown pretty-printer itself, which will be slightly too verbose for our needs, so we make a quick wrapper that allows to pass just the formatting string:

 ```ocaml
 let pp_print_list ~sep pp_item =